FAQ´s

 There are good train and bus connections to and from the larger cities.
-For example, the bus (Hife) travels to Barcelona in 3 1/2 hours.
-The train (Renfe) travels the same routes.
-For example from Caspe to Zaragoza in 1 hour and 41 minutes and from Caspe to Barcelona in 3 hours and 24 minutes.
+For example, the bus (Hife) travels from Maella to Barcelona in 3 1/2 hours.
+The train (Renfe) travels for example from Caspe to Zaragoza in 1 hour and 41 minutes and from Caspe to Barcelona in 3 hours and 24 minutes.

 The airports near Maella are: